WeWork sounds the alarm, prompting speculation around the company’s future

 WHAT IS WEWORK’S IMPACT ON COMMERCIAL REAL ESTATE?

-Again, WeWork isn’t going out of business yet — and a bankruptcy filing might not lead to large location closures.
+Again, WeWork isn’t going out of business yet — and a bankruptcy filing might not lead to large-scale location closures.
 But concerns around the company’s future brings attention to WeWork’s footprint in commercial real estate.

 According to a recent Securities and Exchange Commision filing, WeWork was operating 43.9 million rentable square feet around the world as of December 2022 — including 18.3 million rentable square feet in the U.S. and Canada.